Wednesday's Words on a Friday

 If you are posting an entry on your own blog, please let us know so we can come along and read it.

-This month the words were supplied by me right here on this blog.
+This month the words are supplied by ME and can be found right here.

 Here is my story:

 In theory, someone who claimed to have never been anywhere near a kitchen, should not have been able to turn out such a delicious repast.
 The perfectly roasted potatoes, the succulent beef, tender greens and the delectable strawberry tarts waiting for their finishing touch, a dollop of whipped cream.

 I had not been at all impressed with my previous two applicants for kitchen assistance.

 Vague, not-quite-there Dee-Ann, who assured me she had obtained all the required qualifications, yet seemed incapable of keeping her overly long nails trimmed or even clean, became a quivering jelly whenever I spoke to her about the mess she left behind at every step.
 Clearly not suited to taking or following instructions, (classroom learning is not the same as actual practical experience,) I gave her two weeks pay in lieu of notice and practically shoved her out the door.